- Off road parking

 - Broadband / WiFi

-A traditional, detached, rustic bungalow on the Dingle Peninsula, overlooking Dingle Bay, 3 miles from the village of Annascaul in County Kerry.
+A cosy, detached Annascaul cottage, furnished and decorated in a traditional style, located on the beautiful Dingle Peninsula, overlooking Dingle Bay, 3 miles from the lovely village of Annascaul in County Kerry.

 - Solid fuel central heating with electric heaters and open fire